Surgical Tech Training: What to Expect on the Road to the OR

 Certified Surgical Technologist is a registered trademark of the National Board of Surgical Technology and Surgical Assisting.

-Commission on Accreditation of Allied Health Education Programs (CAAHEP).
-The Surgical Technologist AAS Program at the Brooklyn Park/Maple Grove, Minnesota, campus, the Central Pasco, Florida, campus, and the Rockford and Romeoville/Joliet, Illinois, campuses is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP.org) on the recommendation of the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting (ARC/STSA).
+The Surgical Technologist AAS Program at the Brooklyn Park/Maple Grove, Minnesota, campuses, the Central Pasco, Florida, campus, and the Rockford and Romeoville/Joliet, Illinois, campuses is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP.org) on the recommendation of the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting (ARC/STSA).

 Commission on Accreditation of Allied Health Education Programs